reactjs/react.dev/src/content/reference/react/Fragment.md

 ### Grouping elements with text {/*grouping-elements-with-text*/}

-You can use `Fragment` to group text together with components:
+You can use `Fragment` to group text together with Components:

 ```js
 function DateRangePicker({ start, end }) {